 7. 'Breath of Fire'

 Now here's one of those Capcom franchises that need to come back that would add another strong genre to the company's current catalog.
 And that's JRPGs.
 While I appreciate all the fighting, action/adventure, and survival horror releases Capcom churns out in this day and age, I sorely miss their contribution to the JRPG genre in the form of the Breath of Fire series.
-The ever-changing journeys that Ryu and Nina kept me real busy back in the day, especially during the year 2000 when the excellent Breath of Fire IV dropped.
-Breath of Fire 6 can be completely ignored since it was a sham of a game that left a bad taste in fans' mouths - a seventh game that gets the same sort of development love and care that games like Xenoblade Chronicles and Tales of Arise would be god-tier material.
+The ever-changing journeys that Ryu and Nina kept me really busy back in the day, especially during the year 2000 when the excellent Breath of Fire IV dropped.
+Breath of Fire 6 can be completely ignored since it was a sham of a game that left a bad taste in fans' mouths - a seventh game that gets the same sort of development love and care that games like Xenoblade Chronicles and Tales of Arise get would be god-tier material.
 I'd totally be fine with this game utilizing a turn-based or active combat system, to be quite honest.

 8. 'Viewtiful Joe'